 Beautiful, impressive, large, shaggy, loving, smart, energetic, faithful, and protective - words that describe a Briard.
 Briards are truly "Hearts Wrapped in Fur", always near their people.
 From Briard puppies to Briard adults, they are great dogs in the right home.
 Are you that right home?

 Briards are herding dogs.
 It is their natural instinct to herd that helps form their personality and character.
-Briards are bred to know where they belong, to be where they belong, to care for their flock and to protect their "flock".
-That flock can be sheep, people, and even other dogs.
-And the Briard version of caring can take many forms, some good, some challenging.
+Briards are bred to know where they belong, and to be where they belong.
+Their job is to care for and protect their "flock", be it sheep, people, and even other dogs.
+The Briard version of caring can take many forms, some good, some challenging.

 My name is Jeanne Lorang, and I am Lebec Briards.
 I have owned and loved this breed since 1981.
-In fact, I'm nuts about them!
 Please enjoy this website, my Briards, my friends' Briards, and all things Briard.
 I can be reached by email, or at 661-618-8798.